chen8827/chen8827.github.io/README.md

 * Check locations of MRT stations and bars by Folium map.
 ![demo](./readmegif/map.gif)

-* Click on different line to show its map and narrow down MRT staion dropdown options.
+* Click on different MRT line to show its map and narrow down MRT staion by dropdown options.
 ![demo](./readmegif/line.gif)

-* Choose a MRT station to see bar options and explore more bars on Google and Instagram.
+* Choose the MRT station to see bar options and explore more bars on Google and Instagram.
 ![demo](./readmegif/explore.gif)

 * Choose a bar to see its location, business time, officil Instagram page, and Instagram posts with its location tagging.